MaoZiming/papers/5-security/54-secure-enclave.md

 * SGX is a **security instruction set** baked into many of Intel's x86-based **CPUs**.
 * Memory protection: create a "safe box" or **enclaves** within your computer's memory that's encrypted and accessible to only specific **code** (running within the enclave)
 * Computing environment: where code to be executed is protected, even the OS cannot access it.
-  * So in case when OS, BIOS, VMM are compromised, sensitive data is still placed within an isolated, encrypted portion of memory.
+  * So in case when **OS, BIOS, VMM are compromised**, sensitive data is still placed within an isolated, encrypted portion of memory.
-* At runtime, SGX builds an encrypted area in memory.
-Code and data can freely operate inside this area but are encrypted when stored or moved outside it, preventing unauthorized access.
+* At runtime, SGX builds an encrypted area in memory. **Code and data** can freely operate inside this area but are **encrypted when stored or moved outside it**, preventing unauthorized access.

 ![intel-sgx](images/54-secure-enclave/intel-sgx.png)